Quantitative Research Questions Examples External variable

 What are the different types of quantitative research questions?

-We can divide the quantitative research questions into three types.
 Each of these type helps you gather unique insights.
 You can determine which research question types to use based on the type of data you want to gather and the research objective.

 1. Descriptive Research Questions